electrovir/tsc-mono/README.md

 ## Features

 -   runs commands for each TS project in correct order based on the projects' dependency graph
+-   relies on `package.json`'s `workspaces` property: no need to duplicate this information
 -   [TSConfig reference paths](https://www.typescriptlang.org/docs/handbook/project-references.html) are not required
 -   [TSConfig option `composite`](https://www.typescriptlang.org/tsconfig#composite) is not required
 -   [TSConfig option `declarationMap`](https://www.typescriptlang.org/tsconfig#declarationMap) is not required